Installation¶

 endif()

-to install Argtable3, configure and generate build
+Now you can run cmake to install Argtable3, configure and generate build

 scripts, and build the project: